-Instrument specifications are listed in Table 1-1 (page 1-7).
-These specifications are the performance standards or limits against which the monument can be tested.
-Supplemental characteristics are listed in Table 1-2 (page 1-13).
+Instrument specifications are listed in Table 1-1.
+These specifications are the performance standards or limits against which the instrument can be tested.
+Supplemental characteristics are listed in Table 1-2.
 Supplemental characteristics are not guaranteed specifications but are typical characteristics included as additional information.